sat-utils/sat-stac-landsat/README.md

 To create the Landsat STAC catalog located at https://landsat-stac.s3.amazonaws.com/catalog.json the sat-stac-landsat CLI was used to create the initial catalog of historical data.
 The Lambda function is deployed and keeping the catalog up to date with new scenes.

+## Installation

+Sat-stac-landsat can be installed from this repository.
+It is not in PyPi because it is not a library that is going to be of general use.
+It exists to create a Landsat STAC catalog and keep it up to date, which is currently ongoing.

 ## Usage